Skip to main content

 3 min read

-Here’s the thing: when a company mandates an AI assistant for everyday tasks, the line between augmentation and replacement can blur quickly.
-Adithya S Kolavi, founder of CognitiveLabs, openly encourages his staff to lean heavily on AI, arguing that the benefits outweigh the risks.
-Yet, the reality on the ground tells a different story.
+When a company makes an AI assistant part of the daily workflow, the line between help and takeover can get hazy fast.
+Adithya S Kolavi, founder of CognitiveLabs, tells his staff to lean heavily on AI, insisting the upside outweighs the downside.
+Still, on the ground the vibe is different.

-Developers are beginning to question whether constant reliance on a generative model is eroding their core skills.
-That tension culminates in a candid confession from a team member who says, “I feel like my skills are fading and I hate working here because it feels like I’m one prompt away from either fixing the bug or ruining the app.”
+Developers are starting to wonder if constant reliance on a generative model is chipping away at their core skills.
+One team member put it plainly: “I feel my skills are fading and I hate working here because it feels like I’m one prompt away from either fixing the bug or breaking the app.”

 I feel like my skills are fading and I hate working here because it feels like I'm one prompt away from either fixing the bug or ruining the app."
 Adithya S Kolavi, founder of CognitiveLabs, agrees that he encourages developers in his company to use AI tools as much as possible, as he believes that not being able to learn coding because of AI is simply wrong.
 "I started learning more when I started using AI to code," he told AIM.
 "There are things that I have already learnt, and in that scenario, I mainly review the code AI has written."
 "I would go as far as to say, if you are not using AI as a coding assistant in this age, it will be hard to catch-up with people who are," he said, adding that those who have recently started coding would benefit if they avoid using AI tools for every task.
 That post now sits among many others from Indian developers describing the same shift: AI-first workplaces where tools like Cursor, Copilot, and Gemini CLI are no longer optional.